chrisbaglieri/githacking/README.md

 # Now What

 I still believe connecting developers with repositories of interest can be improved.
 I still believe Career 2.0, while good, can be better.
 I also believe it's only a matter of time until Github jumps into this space.
 And truthfully, if that were to happen, I'd be the first in line.

-I'm open sourcing this in the hopes it inspires others hackers to build tools that help them and the startups that employ them.
+## Why Am I Open Sourcing This

+There's no doubt this repository is a cake that needs a little bit more time in the oven.
+I'm also of the mindset closed ideas get nowhere.
+Githacking was always about the community and there's no better way to help the community than sharing something that potentially inspires other hackers to do the same.